brundonsmith/life/README.md

 any direction, so it's best if they don't hit a wall

 I solved the first problem with a dual-buffer system.
-The next board state is construted based off of the current one, in an independent data structure, and then the two are "flipped" and the new one becomes the "current" one, their roles reversed in the next cycle.
+The next board state is constructed based off of the current one, in an independent data structure, and then the two are "flipped" and the new one becomes the "current" one, their roles reversed in the next cycle.